larpix/larpix-control/README.md

 ## Setup and installation

-This code is intended to work on both Python 2.7+ and Python 3.6+.
+This code is intended to work on Python 3.9+.

 Install larpix-control from pip with